rfdspeng/rfdspeng.github.io/pages/bookrecommender.md

 ## <u>Frontend</u>

-The frontend is implemented using **Streamlit**.
+The frontend is developed with **Streamlit**.
 The frontend is responsible for the UI, for generating unique user IDs, and for sending HTTP POST requests to the backend.

 ## <u>Containerization and networking</u>